Delayed discharges from hospital

 Hospital discharge is determined by whether a patient has stopped meeting the criteria to reside defined in the Hospital Discharge and Community Support Policy and Operating Model.

 Data between April 2020 and September 2020 has not been included due to a high number of missing trusts in national figures.
-Data from October 2020 to May 2021 does not include numbers of patients discharged after 5pm so, to ensure comparability, data presented on this page begins in May 2021.
+Data from October 2020 to May 2021 does not include numbers of patients discharged after 5pm so, to ensure comparability, data presented on this page begins in June 2021.
+Moreover, delayed reasons and discharge destinations both changed from 27 May 2024.
+Reasons for delay have been further classified in the following five categories: hospital process, wellbeing concerns, care transfer hub process, interface process and capacity.

 Chart: Which discharge setting has the greatest proportion of delayed patients?